marcoalc/liferay-docs/develop/tutorials/articles/02-mvc/10-approving-content-with-workflow/02-enabling-workflow-at-the-service-layer.markdown

 database table, you'll now see the `status` field of an added `Entry` with the value `2`.
 But you still haven't set the rest of the values.

-Still in the `addGuestbookEntry` method, place the following code right before the `return` statement:
+Still in the `addEntry` method, place the following code right before the `return` statement:

     WorkflowHandlerRegistryUtil.startWorkflowInstance(entry.getCompanyId(),